jimporter/bfg9000/doc/user/reference.md

   platform's native object format (e.g. `'elf'` on Linux)
 * *lang*: The source language(s) of the library; if none is specified, defaults to `['c']`

+If *name* refers to a dual-use library, this function will return the static version of the library.

 This build step recognizes the [static linking environment variables](environment-vars.md#static-linking).